adarwoo/modbus_relay/docs/user_manual.md

 > [!TIP]
 > The recovery mode can also be ended by pressing the 'EStop reset' push button for another 3s.

-### Locate mode
-The mode allows locating a relay device in setups with more than one.

-When activated, the LEDs will alternate every second between flashing all fast for 1 seconds, and displaying their normal state.

-The locate mode is activated by a dedicated Modbus command.

-It is ended by either a Modbus command, or by pressing the 'EStop reset' push button.

 ## EStop mode